Authentication

 Custom Validation

 PostgREST does not enforce any extra constraints besides JWT validation.
 An example of an extra constraint would be to immediately revoke access for a certain user.
-Using db-pre-request you can specify a stored procedure to call immediately after User Impersonation and before the main query itself runs.
+Using db-pre-request you can specify a function to call immediately after User Impersonation and before the main query itself runs.

 db-pre-request = "public.check_user"